Karthikeyanswami/Hallucination-Detection-in-LLMs/README.md

 - `ML_mini_project_report_56_66_67.pdf`: Comprehensive project report detailing methodology, experiments, and results.
 - `Code.ipynb`: Jupyter notebook with complete code for preprocessing, model training, and evaluation.
 - `README.md`: Overview and documentation of the project.
+- `Cloud-Deployment/`: Contains code and instructions for deploying the model on the cloud.

 ## Key Features